Quebracho (group)

-Quebracho (/es/, "axe-breaker", referring to hard wood) is a far-left group in Argentina which describes itself as Bolivarian.
-Its official name is Movimiento Patriótico Revolucionario Quebracho (Revolutionary Patriotic Movement Quebracho).
-According to their own publications, Quebracho define themselves as "a political organization that fights for the national and social liberation of our country.
+Quebracho (/es/, "axe-breaker", referring to hard wood), officially the Revolutionary Patriotic Movement Quebracho (Movimiento Patriótico Revolucionario Quebracho) is a far-left group in Argentina which describes itself as "a political organization that fights for the national and social liberation of our country.
 For a just peace, economic independence, and political sovereignty.
 For the National Anti-Imperialist Revolution."

 Quebracho promotes the abolition of private property and the reduction of poverty.
 Its aggressive and confrontational tactics have brought it into conflict with some other leftist organizations, and it is not included in any political coalition on the left side of the spectrum.

 Fernando Esteche, who also teaches at the Faculty of Journalism in La Universidad de La Plata, is the top public leader of Quebracho.
 He was prosecuted and jailed on charges stemming from political violence during a march on April 5, 2007, but was freed in October 2007.

 In unrelated charges, Esteche and fellow Quebracho leader "Boli" were sentenced to more than three years for "political intimidation" in the escrache of Argentine governor Jorge Sobisch.
 The sentence was affirmed on appeal by the Argentine Supreme Court and was scheduled to begin by December 3, 2013.